 Arts & Cultural Studies

-This MAP houses the areas of study at UMKC which focus on creativity, performance, and scholarship across the liberal arts.
+This MAP houses the areas of study at UMKC which focus on creativity, performance, and scholarship across the arts.
 Arts & Cultural Studies is comprised of Art and Art History, Dance, English, Film and Media, Languages and Literatures, Music, and Theatre.
 Faculty and alumni in this area have been internationally recognized for their creative works, performances, and scholarship.
 This MAP includes the following undergraduate majors:

 - Art History